 It was a “nuclear effect”.
 The Sanctions resulted in shutting down a world-class, compliant company and costing all employees and managers their jobs.

 Most worldwide banking partners provided Counting House with a short courtesy period before closing the company's accounts for good.
 However, US financial institutions and US companies of all descriptions were immediately forbidden to provide any services to the group.

 The Isle of Man entity was not listed or designated and, as it provides consultancy services only, has continued in business throughout this episode.

-The Counting House Group is solvent and has fewer than fifteen remaining creditors.
+The Counting House Group is solvent and has fewer than ten remaining creditors.
 The Group fully intends to pay all of them, but has been hampered in its efforts by ongoing effects of the OFAC Sanctions.
-Not everybody realizes that OFAC is not a judicial body, and OFAC sanction does not mean that a person or company is guilty of a crime.
+A surprising number of people and entities do not realize that OFAC is not a judicial body, and that an OFAC sanction does not mean that a person or company is guilty of a crime.

-As a knock-on effect of the OFAC sanctions and inaccurate press reports, freezing orders have been placed on company assets in three jurisdictions: Ireland, the Isle of Man and the United States.
-We have court cases under way to resolve these situations.
+As a knock-on effect of the OFAC sanctions and inaccurate press reports, freezing orders were placed on company assets in three jurisdictions: Ireland, the Isle of Man and the United States.
+The American orders were lifted with the removal of OFAC sanctions.
+On 3 September 2018, the IOM Court lifted its freezing order, ruling that there was no demonstrated connection with any illegal activity whatsoever.
+We have court cases under way to resolve the situation in Ireland.

 We are also owed funds by our former card acquirer, AIBMS, who has failed to pay for processing carried out in the period immediately surrounding September 21st 2016.
 While negotiations are under way to resolve this difficulty, Counting House clients who are owed funds for card processing may wish to make their own applications directly to AIBMS.
 If so, we will be glad to assist with supplying the necessary documentation.